jeremyzhang1/peer-sports-betting/README.md

 # Peer to Peer Sports Betting Dapp

-To run the dapp on the web, go to FINAL PROJECT LINK TBD.
+To run the dapp on the web, go to https://blockchain-bball.web.app.

+You will need to connect a MetaMask wallet and connect it to the Harmony testnet.
+[Here](https://docs.harmony.one/home/network/wallets/browser-extensions-wallets/metamask-wallet) are some instructions from Harmony that can get you started.

 ## About
 A project for the [Harmony University Hackathon](https://taikai.network/en/harmonyprotocol/hackathons/hackthefuture/overview).